fraziphy/heterogeneous_synaptic_homeostasis/README.md

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------

-**_functions_analysis.py_** is aimed to definne the functions regarding analysis.
-It includes analysis of spontaneous charecteristics of firing rate signals and information content that evoked firing signals to stimuli carry about.
+**_functions_analysis.py_:** This script aims to define functions for analyzing both the spontaneous characteristics of firing rate signals and the information content carried by evoked firing signals in response to stimuli.

 **Python requirements:**
 - numpy